 Reasons for Difficulty

 In an economy essentially at full employment and still expanding, vacancies have become increasingly difficult to fill due to a lack of applicants.
-At any given time in the first half of the year, Oregon businesses reported difficulty filling 36,700 job vacancies.
-In the first half of 2017, a lack of applicants accounted for one-third (32%) of all difficult-to-fill job vacancies, as well as one-third (32%) of all hard-to-fill job vacancies with postsecondary or associate degree requirements.
+At any given time in 2017, Oregon businesses reported difficulty filling 38,700 job vacancies.
+A lack of applicants accounted for 30 percent of all difficult-to-fill job vacancies, and a similar share (28%) of all hard-to-fill job vacancies with postsecondary or associate degree requirements.

 Job openings requiring a certification beyond high school or associate degree are more likely to report a lack of qualified candidates or lack of certification.
-Nearly one-fourth (24%) of these job vacancies lacked qualified candidates, while applicants lacked a certification for 10 percent of them.
-By comparison, 14 percent of all difficult-to-fill job openings lacked qualified candidates, and 2 percent lacked applicants with proper certification.
+More than one-fourth (29%) of these job vacancies lacked qualified candidates, while applicants lacked a certification for 6 percent of them.
+By comparison, 17 percent of all difficult-to-fill job openings lacked qualified candidates, and 2 percent lacked applicants with proper certification.

-Five occupations with postsecondary requirements and 150 or more hard-to-fill job vacancies fell into these two categories in the early part of 2017.
-They included medical assistants, truck drivers, hairstylists, automotive technicians and mechanics, and electricians.
+Five occupations with postsecondary requirements and at least 100 or more hard-to-fill job vacancies fell into these two categories in 2017.
+They included surveyors, truck drivers, nursing assistants, medical assistants, and electricians.
 Some businesses cited a general lack of qualified candidates, or lack of specific experience or specialized knowledge.
-Others said applicants were unqualified because of their lack of specific license or certification, such as a commercial drivers’ license (CDL), or journeyman or cosmetology license.
+Others said applicants were unqualified because of their lack of specific license or certification, such as a commercial drivers’ license (CDL), or journeyman license.
 These types of licenses and certifications were also cited for difficult-to-fill vacancies with a lack of certification.

 Postsecondary-requirement job vacancies were less likely to report unfavorable working conditions or low wages as primary reasons for difficulty than all hard-to-fill job openings.
 As educational requirements increase for job vacancies, the average wage offered generally rises as well.